TheOnlyZac/sly1/README.md

 When the developers created the game, they wrote programming code that we call the source code.
 Then, they compiled the code into machine code that can run on the PS2.
 Our job is to disasemble that code and reverse engineer it to re-create the original code.
 This process is called decompilation, and it leaves us with code that is very similar (but not identical) to the source code.

 #### How does it work?
 We use a tool called [Ghidra](https://ghidra-sre.org/) which was created by the [NSA](https://www.nsa.gov/) for reverse-engineering software.
-Ghidra does a lot of the work for us by auto-decompiling the assembly code in the game's executable to human-readable C code.
+Ghidra does a lot of the work for us by decompiling the assembly code in the game's executable to human-readable C psuedocode.
 This auto-decompiled code is messy and has a lot of mistakes, so we use it as a base.
-We look at each individual function, clean it up, add variable names, fix data types, and finally re-write the code in C++.
+We look at each individual function, clean it up, add variable names, fix data types, and finally re-write the function in C++.

 #### Has this ever been done before?
-We are not aware of any other major PS2 decompilation projects.
-However, this project is inspired by other projects such as the [Super Mario 64 decomp](https://github.com/n64decomp/sm64) for the N64 and the [Breath of the Wild decomp](https://github.com/zeldaret/botw) for the Wii U. The latter is more similar in scope to what we are trying to do.
+This is one of the first large-scale PS2 decompilation projects.
+Our inspiration comes from other decomp projects such as the [Super Mario 64 decomp](https://github.com/n64decomp/sm64) for the N64 and the [Breath of the Wild decomp](https://github.com/zeldaret/botw) for the Wii U (the latter is more similar in scope to what we are trying to do).
+There is also a Jak & Daxter decomp/PC port called [OpenGOAL](https://github.com/open-goal/jak-project), though that game is written in 98% GOAL language, not native PS2 code.

 #### Is this a matching decomp?
-We are not currently aiming for a matching decomp due to the added complexity and lack of resources/info on PS2 reverse-engineering.
-However, this is subject to change if/when we learn more and come up with a process for function matching.
+Due to the lack of resources on PS2 reverse-engineering, the currently decompiled code is not matching.
+However, we are actively researching the PS2 compiler and working to come up with with a process for function matching.

 #### How can I help?
-See below for instructions on how to download the project and start writing code.
-If you would like to contribute but have no idea where to start, you can [join our discord server][discord-url] and/or reach out to [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for some resources and advice to get started!
+If you would like to contribute but have no idea where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or reach out to [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for some resources and advice to get started!

 ## Getting Started